In longitudinal waves, the vibrations are parallel to the direction of wave travel.

 Examples of longitudinal waves include:

-One way to remember the movement of particles in longitudinal waves is to use the 'P' sound: longitudinal waves such as seismic P-waves may be thought of as pressure or push waves as the particles move parallel to the wave.
+One way to remember the movement of particles in longitudinal waves is to say the waves move along the same way as the particles.

 Longitudinal waves are often demonstrated by pushing and pulling a stretched slinky spring.